“When does online registration open?”

 “Can I book at another hotel in Beaver Creek?”

-UPDATE: 3/29/22 Due to low inventory at the Charter this year, facility fee is waived for registrations after 3/29/22) You must book your lodging at The Charter in Beaver Creek through the registration/payment process on our website.
-Our usage of the world class performing arts theater at the Vilar is dependent upon all of us staying at The Charter.
-If we don’t stay at The Charter we will lose the use of the Vilar completely which will make our Institute in Beaver Creek impossible.
-In some instances, it is possible to stay in an alternate lodging situation but you must pay the $500.00 facility fee if you choose this option.
-If you haven’t stayed at The Charter before it is quite lovely with wonderful rooms and indoor/outdoor pools.
-Also, most of our classes will be held at The Charter so your classes will be steps away from your room!
+You must book your lodging through our registration/payment process on this website.
+We offer lodging at The Charter in Beaver Creek, Creekside, and Borders Lodge.
+Our usage of the world class performing arts theater at the Vilar is dependent upon all of us staying at these properties.
+If we don’t, we will lose the use of the Vilar completely which will make our Institute in Beaver Creek impossible.
+In some instances, it is possible to stay in an alternate lodging situation but you must pay the $550.00 facility fee if you choose this option.

 “What else should I bring with me to the Institute?”